Information for Truckers On Claims Against NVOCC Bonds

 Trucking is a critical part of how container cargoes transported by ocean move between inland points and marine ports.
 The terms of the bill of lading dictate what options truckers might have in seeking unpaid freight charges.
 In some instances, truckers might be able to make a claim against a financial instrument (bond, insurance, letter of credit, or guaranty) maintained by Non-Vessel-Operating Common Carriers (NVOCC).

-Confirming if a company is an NVOCC licensed by the Federal Maritime Commission can be done by checking a list maintained by the FMC.
+Confirming if a company is an NVOCC licensed or registered by the Federal Maritime Commission can be done by checking a list maintained by the FMC.

-Under FMC regulations, each licensed NVOCC has on file a bond or other financial instrument that provides protection for transportation-related claims by third parties—such as truckers.
+Under FMC regulations, each licensed or registered NVOCC has on file a bond or other financial instrument that provides protection for transportation-related claims by third parties—such as truckers.

 If an NVOCC refuses to pay a legitimate claim for inland transportation services when the cargo is moved under a “through bill of lading”, commonly referred to as a “door move”, truckers might be able to make a claim to the surety company or financial company that backs the bond requirement.